-Painting the outside of your house probably isn’t your idea of a good time.
-But if you use the right paint, you can expect the results to look fresh for a decade on a stucco surface, and as long as seven years on siding.
-The best exterior paint, be it latex- or oil-based, forms a durable bond on siding, decks, or whatever else you’re painting outdoors—offering protection from the elements while giving it a fresh new look.
+Painting the outside of your house may not be your idea of a good time.
+But, if you use the right house paint, you can expect the results to look fresh for a decade on a stucco surface and as long as 7 years on siding.
+The best exterior paint, be it latex- or oil-based, forms a durable bond on siding, decks, or whatever else you’re painting outdoors and offers protection from the elements while giving it a fresh, new look.
 Using the wrong paint, however, can lead to cracking and peeling within a year.

-Because outdoor surfaces are subjected to harsh UV rays, temperature extremes, and battering storms, pony up for a good quality paint designed for the material you’re working with.
-Keep reading to learn what makes an excellent exterior paint and why the following formulas made our list as best for particular projects.
+Because outdoor surfaces can be subjected to extreme weather conditions, including harsh UV rays, temperature fluctuations, and battering storms, the best protection comes from a quality paint designed for the material you’re painting.
+Keep reading to learn what makes an excellent exterior paint and why the following formulas made the list as some of the best for particular outdoor projects.

 - BEST FOR BRICK OR STUCCO: Valspar Duramax Flat Masonry and Stucco Paint

-- BEST FOR WOOD OR FIBER-CEMENT SIDING: Sherwin-Williams Emerald Exterior Acrylic Latex Paint
+- BEST FOR WOOD SIDING: Sherwin-Williams Emerald Exterior Acrylic Latex

 - BEST FOR PORCH FLOORS: BEHR Premium Low-Luster Interior/Exterior Porch Paint

 What to Consider When Choosing the Best Exterior Paint

 A home’s exterior is the foundation for creating pleasant curb appeal, which makes choosing the right exterior paint essential.
 The best exterior paints stand up to weather conditions, resist moisture, and protect wood surfaces, while providing a low-maintenance surface.
 No matter the outdoor project, consider the following factors before purchasing paint.